 - One of the numbers has a slightly different appearance.
 (They are all the same)

 - There is no “0” to start the series (who says the series has to start with any particular number?
 It could easily have been 3 through 18 or 4 through 19)

-- The word “awnser” in the description is spelled wrong.
-(This is true, but the graphic states there is a mistake above the text in the graphic, and there is not)
+- The word “awnser” in some descriptions is spelled wrong.
+(This is true, but the graphic states there is a mistake above the text in the graphic, which there is not)

 - A lack of commas (It’s just a row of numbers, so grammar doesn’t necessarily apply)